My objective is to write a Promises/A+ conformant implementation similar to

 The end

 That was it!
-What I learned from implementing it on my own was that a promise can be a rejection error, previously I thought that promises would never be something that an observer would receive, I thought that all the promises were unwrapped before sending them to the observer.
+What I learned from implementing it on my own was that a promise can be a rejection error.
+Previously, I thought that promises would never be something that an observer would receive.
+I thought that all promises were unwrapped before being sent to the observer.

 Running the A+ Promise compliance tests